 Western Power operates a large and expansive electricity network servicing the majority of the Western Australian population.
-A geographical map of the SWIS has been included in section 2 of this Part A of this submission.
+A geographical map of the South West Interconnected System (SWIS), of which the SWIN is the network element, has been included in section 2 of this Part A of this document.
 The SWIS network contains: